whatwatt-ch/whatwatt-go-documentation/openapi/README.md

 # OpenAPI Documentation Structure

-This directory contains the OpenAPI 3.0 specification for the WhatWatt Go device REST API.
+This directory contains the OpenAPI 3.0 specification for the whatwatt Go device REST API.

 ## Files Overview